Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-pkt_switch.rst

 Template parameter ``TP_INPUT_PORTS`` will also determine the number of the ``pktsplit`` graph constructs used by the ``pkt_swith_graph`` class.

 The ``pktsplit`` takes an input packet stream and broadcasts the stream to a number of input stream ports used by the instanced DSP IP.
-See `UG1079 Packet Split and Merge Connections<https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Packet-Split-and-Merge-Connections>`_ for more details.
+See `UG1079 Packet Split and Merge Connection <https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Packet-Split-and-Merge-Connections>`_ for more details.

 Number of streams each ``pktsplit`` element produces is determined by the below formula: